top of page

 The Grant

-In recognition of her remarkable achievements, the PSA Faye McMillan Conference Grant is awarded annually to an Aboriginal and/or Torres Strait Islander pharmacist.
+In recognition of her remarkable achievements, the PSA Faye McMillan Conference Grant is awarded annually to an Aboriginal and/or Torres Strait Islander pharmacist or pharmacy student.
 This grant supports attendance at the PSA National Conference, covering full conference registration, travel, and accommodation.

 Eligibility and Application

-Applicants must identify as Aboriginal and/or Torres Strait Islander and hold current AHPRA registration.
+Applicants must identify as Aboriginal and/or Torres Strait Islander person and either hold current Ahpra registration as a pharmacist or be currently studying pharmacy at an Australian university.
 This opportunity extends to both PSA members and non-members.

 Key Dates